Xilinx/Xilinx_Kria_KV260_Workshop/Part 2: Exploring the Different AAs.md

 <img src="/images/som_aa1.png" width=400 height =200>

 ## AA2: AI box
-This applicaiton supports multi-stream IP camera RTSP inputs for supporting **pedestrian detection and re-identification (ReID)**.
+This application supports multi-stream IP camera RTSP inputs for **pedestrian detection and re-identification (ReID)**.
 The network model is refinedet_pruned_0_96.
 The models in AI box can be dynamically loaded with the inference information displayed to a 4K monitor.
 The application can support up to 4 multiple streams or channels of 1080p videos running simultaneously.

+You will need to setup a RTSP server link to be an input for the application.
+If you don not have a RTSP server on hand, smartcam_aa1 application can be used as the RTSP server on the AA2 platform, with -n option, which turn off the server side AI inference.

 To load the AI box, run the following command
 ```
 sudo xmutil unloadapp
-xmutil loadapp kv260-aa2
+sudo xmutil loadapp kv260-aibox-reid
 ```
 Then you will need to run the following command to enable AA2 for a 4K display monitor.
 ```
-sudo modetest -M xlnx -D 80000000.v_mix -s 52@40:1920x1080@NV16 # Note 1920x1080 will depend on your monitor size.
+sudo modetest -M xlnx -D 80000000.v_mix -s 52@40:1920x1080@NV16
 ```

-There are multiple ways you can set up AI box application, depending on the number of channels you want to enable.
-For this workshop, we will explore one channel and one process.

-You will need to setup a RTSP server link to be an input for the application.
-If you don not have a RTSP server on hand, smartcam_aa1 application can be used as the RTSP server on the AA2 platform, with -n option, which turn off the server side AI inference.
+*Note* the 1920x1080 will depend on your monitor.

+We will first explore one channel and one processor.
+This will display one video onto your monitor.

 Use the following command to perform this action:
 ```